-Like all providers of adult care, Hampshire County Council faces this combination of significant cost pressures and rising demand.
-Of the county's total population, around 15,000 vulnerable adults have been assessed as having ‘critical or substantial’ needs.
-The majority of this group, approximately 10,000 people, are receiving services at home.
+Like all providers of adult care, Hampshire County Council faces the combination of significant cost pressures and rising demand.
+Of the county's total population, around 15,000 vulnerable adults have been assessed as having eligible care needs.
+The majority of this group are receiving services at home.

-One of the responses to these challenges, which Hampshire County Council has adopted, is to radically rethink the role telecare plays in both mainstream social care provision and within the wider care system.
+One of the responses to these challenges, which Hampshire County Council has adopted, is to radically rethink the role care technology (telecare) plays in both mainstream social care provision and within the wider care system.

 Argenti, our innovative approach to providing technology-enabled care takes complete responsibility for the Council's care technology service, from driving referrals, through to assessments, installations, equipment provision and monitoring.

 Five years into the partnership, over 10,000 people were receiving telecare as part of their mainstream care package.
 Most impressively, we’ve delivered a £9.8 million net saving for the Council.